BarnardArchives/barnard_isle_docker/README.md

   6. Please comment out the line in docker-compose for the mysql import folder.
 Do not remove the SQL files until you're done testing and satisfied.

 ### Phase 4: Launch the rest of the stack.
-  1. Start the remainder of the stack with `docker-compose up -d`
+  1. Start the remainder of the stack with `docker-compose up -d proxy`
-  2. If phpMyAdmin restarts: `docker-compose stop myadmin`
+  2. If phpMyAdmin is running and you no longer need it: `docker-compose stop myadmin`

 ### Phase 5: Update your Islandora Drupal settings and HACK:
   0. Website look funky?
 Check your VHOSTS in the compose AND review the NGINX proxy conf file.